simonw/til/github-actions/vite-github-pages.md

 I figured out how to serve a JavaScript project built using [Vite](https://vitejs.dev/) using GitHub Pages and a custom build script that runs using GitHub Actions.

+See [Serving a custom vector web map using PMTiles and maplibre-gl](https://til.simonwillison.net/gis/pmtiles) for details of that project.

 ## Creating a Vite project

 I started with a "vanilla" JavaScript Vite project.
 I used the following command to create it: